aDotInTheVoid/boxcars/docs/report/report.md

 a cown in BoC, they must do a few things.

 1. A `cown_ptr` must always point to a non-dangling cown.
-2. An `acquired_cown` must only be accessable when that cown has been acquired.
+2. An `acquired_cown` must only be accessible when that cown has been acquired.

 The first of these is achieved by having `cown_ptr` overload its constructors, assignment operators, and destructor to maintain the cowns internal